 Faculty in the UF College of Pharmacy provide a variety of clinical services in the Gainesville community in areas such as asthma, diabetes, anticoagulation, and cardiovascular disease.
-Patients are served at clinical sites in Shands hospital, the Community Health Center at Eastside and also in rural county communities.
+Patients are served at clinical sites in UF Health Shands hospital, UF Health Family Medicine at Main, the Community Health Center at Eastside and also in rural county communities.
 The college’s clinical faculty serves on national committees and as consultants to the Food and Drug Administration, the Centers for Disease Control and the National Institutes of Health.
 They collaborate with other UF Health Science clinicians as members of UF Centers and Institutes, including the Genetics and Emerging Pathogens Institutes.
-Faculty in the Center for Drug Interaction Research and Education educate the health-care community on potential drug interactions providing specific guidelines for dosing recommendations.
-The center Web site provides a national database for patients and health-care professionals seeking interactions of specific drugs.
-The UF Infectious Disease Pharmacokinetics Laboratory also serves as a national reference center for the determination of serum concentrations for therapeutic drug treatment of infectious diseases.

 Great Gator Health Fest

 The annual November health fair offers football fans an easy way to get valuable health information and screenings as they trek across UF campus to the stadium.

 Tables at the J. Wayne Reitz Union Colonnade, staffed by pharmacy students working together with healthcare professionals, will provide free cholesterol testing, diabetes screening and bone density testing for osteoporosis.
 This year’s event will also include new health resources for smoking cessation, and exercise and fitness.